JohannaArponen/In-The-Ruins-Of/README.md

 ## Unity

 - Make assets with meaningful names.
 Most assets will populate the search windows.
 Having 100 no names or texture #XX's is detrimental when looking for a specific asset.
+- If you don't use a unique material for your model, you can simple assing it an already existing one in the import settings of the model.
+This disables the import of the "no name" material.
 ![enter image description here](https://i.imgur.com/2MPtrrp.png)

 - Put your thing of type X into the folder of type X. If your thing is unique enough and there are more things that have the same uniqueness, make a new folder for those kind of things under the X folder.